readium/lcp-specs/index.md

 Readium LCP is a Digital Rights Management (DRM) technology developed *by* the publishing industry, *for* the publishing industry.
 It is a vendor-neutral, interoperable and distributed DRM solution, created and promoted by Readium members and managed by [EDRLab](https://www.edrlab.org).

-LCP defines a simple passphrase-based authentication method, which is minimally intrusive for the end user, but still fulfills the needs of public libraries and publishers.
+LCP defines a simple passphrase-based authentication method, which is minimally intrusive for end users AND fulfills the requirements of public libraries, booksellers and publishers regarding content protection.

-LCP is designed for privacy and GDPR compliance (required for EU adoption) since no third-party is collecting data on behalf of the distributor.
+LCP is designed for privacy and GDPR compliance (required for EU adoption) since no third-party is collecting user data.

 Client applications can be developed on mobile devices, desktop computers and e-readers.
-But browser based applications cannot integrate LCP, as such applications cannot handle safely DRM details.
+Browser based applications cannot integrate LCP, as such applications cannot handle DRM details safely enough.

+LCP is free from transaction costs.
+The only mandatory cost for using the DRM is a yearly certification fee for each server or client application supporting LCP.

 ## Formats

 Different publication formats can be protected by LCP; this includes:

-* EPUB 2 and EPUB 3, including embedded audio and video content;
+* EPUB 2 and EPUB 3, including embedded audio and video content,
-* PDF;
+* PDF,
 * Readium Packaged Web Publications (audiobooks and DiViNa).

 ## Core technology